-The debut CD did so well that Mancuso and Naro decided to put together DDrive as a full-fledged band.
+The debut album did so well that Mancuso and Naro decided to put together DDrive as a full-fledged band.
 After the lineup was complete DDrive wrote, recorded and released its second album in early 2007 entitled “Straight Up The Middle.”
 The new album also received loads of accolades from a rapidly growing legion of DDrive fans, and is in its second pressing.
 DDrive released a video for the track “Pray for Tomorrow” which was released in the summer of 2008.
 The band’s signature sound blends strong classic rock roots with a modern edge sound all its own.

 In the spring of 2013 the band released their 4th album, an 18 track retrospective album titled “Critical Mass”.
-The idea was to introduce a whole new generation of fans to their brand of rock n roll, while giving their loyal and steady followers an album of classics and a taste of what’s to come.
-“Critical Mass” consists of music recorded between 2004 and 2013 and features 2 bonus tracks, a newly re-recorded acoustic version of “I’m A Little Outside” plus a brand new song called “Ten Things I hate the Most” “Critical Mass”
+The idea was to introduce a whole new generation of music lovers to DDrives brand of rock n roll, while giving their loyal and steady followers an album of classics and a taste of what’s to come.
+“Critical Mass” consists of music recorded between 2004 and 2013 and features 2 bonus tracks.
+One is a newly re-recorded acoustic version of “I’m A Little Outside” plus a brand new song called “Ten Things I hate the Most”

-DDrive was asked to contribute a track to a charity release (A World With Heroes – A Kiss Tribute – For Cancer Care) being assembled by world renowned music journalist Mitch Lafon.
+After the release of “Critical Mass” the band started preparing for a summer tour in support of the new release “Critical Mass” the band felt it was time to fill the second guitar slot that had been vacant since the departure of Mike Gladstone, and they recruited David Sessions, a 17 year guitar prodigy and guitar student of Don Mancuso to round out the band.
+Meanwhile DDrive were asked to contribute a track to a charity release (A World With Heroes – A Kiss Tribute – For Cancer Care) being assembled by world renowned music journalist Mitch Lafon.
 The band did what they do best they recorded a kick ass version of Psycho Circus by Kiss which featured the debut of David Sessions.
-During the recording of the charity track the band were also in the studio recording their 4th studio release, however the band decided to release a 3 track ep simply titled “Intermission” for fans to enjoy till the new album is released sometime in 2014.
+During the recording of the charity track the band were also in the studio recording their 4th studio release, a 3 track ep simply titled “Intermission” for fans to enjoy till the new album would be released.

 What The Press Are Saying:

 “Legendary amount of talent we have on this stage tonight… we are blessed, … we are damn lucky, God, these guys are just awesome, absolutely incredible…”

 “The combined forces of Mancuso, Naro, … plus a long list of talented musicians… resulted in a melodic hard rock album that deserves global attention…”

 “Mancuso‟s feet are rarely on the ground as he rocks crowds – whose asses are rarely in their seats – with arena-era, blues-tinged guitar.”

-“Mancuso and Naro have been around long enough to be expert musicians and songwriters…” “Good music never goes out of style, and that’s exactly what D Drive delivers – good music.” – Derric Miller, hardrockhaven.net
+“Mancuso and Naro have been around long enough to be expert musicians and songwriters…” “Good music never goes out of style, and that’s exactly what D Drive delivers – good music.”

-“Phil Naro is, without a doubt, the one true voice of Rock ‘n’ Roll” – Paul Autry, ballbustermusic.com
+“Phil Naro is, without a doubt, the one true voice of Rock ‘n’ Roll”

-Don Mancuso: Guitar & Vocals
+Don Mancuso: Guitars & Bass

-David Sessions: Guitar
+David Sessions: Rhythm Guitars